Nagoya Municipal Subway

-The Nagoya Municipal Subway (名古屋市営地下鉄, Nagoya Shiei Chikatetsu), also referred to as simply the Nagoya Subway, is a rapid transit system serving Nagoya, the capital of Aichi Prefecture in Japan.
-It consists of six lines that cover 93.3 km of route and serve 87 stations.
-Approximately 90% of the subway's total track length is underground.
+The Nagoya Municipal Subway (名古屋市営地下鉄), also known as the Nagoya Subway, is a rapid transit system serving Nagoya, the capital of Aichi Prefecture, Japan operated by the Nagoya City Transportation Bureau.
+The system opened in 1957, consisting of six lines with a total route length of 93.3 km (58.0 mi) and serves 87 stations, approximately 90 percent of which are located underground.

-The subway system is owned and operated by the Nagoya City Transportation Bureau and, like other large Japanese cities including Tokyo and Osaka, is heavily complemented by suburban rail, together forming an extensive network of 47 lines in and around Greater Nagoya.
-Of them, the subway lines represent 38% of Greater Nagoya's total rail ridership of 3 million passengers a day.
+Like other major Japanese cities such as Tokyo and Osaka, Nagoya’s rail transportation system is heavily complemented by suburban railways, together forming an extensive network of 47 lines in and around Greater Nagoya.
+Of these, the subway lines account for approximately 38 percent of Greater Nagoya’s total rail ridership of about 3 million passengers per day.
 In 2002, the system introduced Hatchii as its official mascot.

+Under Nagoya City regulations, the system’s official name is Nagoya City Rapid Transit (名古屋市高速度鉄道).

+The network serves all 16 wards of Nagoya with the exception of Moriyama, and also extends to Nisshin, the only municipality outside Nagoya City with a station on the network.